ethereum/EIPs/EIPS/eip-draft_multi_injected_provider_interf.md

 https://ethereum.org/static/f541df14fca86543040c113725b5bd1a/99bcf/metamask.webp
 ```

+Regarding the event-based approach, previous proposal introduced mechanisms that relied on a single window object that could be overriden by multiple parties

+Therefore using an event-based approach we avoid these race conditions and potential attacks by making the communication available both ways.

 ## Backwards Compatibility

 This EIP doesn't require supplanting `window.ethereum`, so it doesn't directly break existing applications.
 However, the recommended behavior of eventually supplanting `window.ethereum` would break existing applications that rely on it.